TheCatRiX/PrismLauncher/README.md

 # Prism Launcher Cracked

-This is a fork of the Prism Launcher that allows you to add an offline account without restrictions.
+This is a fork of the Prism Launcher that allows you adding an offline account without restrictions.

 ## Windows Download